 Fleas

 The peak of infestations is observed in late spring and early autumn when climatic conditions favour the development of larvae into adult parasites.
+However, the larvae can survive indoors even in the cold months and continue their life cycle.

 For this reason, careful disinfection of the home environment, mainly where our pets usually lie down, is essential to fight infection.
 Therefore, we have written an article on how to clean a house where animals live.